na-na-hi/renget/archive/tmd2character_skitty.md

 ------ | :----:
 *Worn/Held Item: N/A* | Vacant Worn/Held slot.
 *Equipped Item: N/A* | Vacant hand slot.
-1. Sitrus Berry | Heals the user for 20HP.
+1. Blast Seed | boomf
 2. Oran Leaf x2 | Heals the User for 3HP.
 Can stack to 3.
 3. Combat Manual | Boosts Training for Battle Attributes by 1 bar.
 4. Dye Bomb | Explodes in a splash of bright ink. >4; the Opponent's Accuracy is decreased by 1.
 Stacks up to 4.
 Can be thrown.
 Has a Berry's AP cost.